richardbowden/poc_bk_rannumgen/README.md

 # poc_bk_rannumgen
-small backend service that generates a secure random number
+small backend service that generates a secure random number, for demo only

-# poc_frontend
-small frontend app that calls another, only for demo

 #Check out